Library and Academic Technology

 Learning Spaces and Related Services

-The Information Commons on the library’s main floor currently provides a number of PC desktops and Macs for public use.
+The Information Commons on the library’s main floor currently provides some PC desktops and Macs for public use.
 All the computers have Adobe Creative Cloud, Microsoft Office Suite, and many other software programs needed for students.
-Black & white and color printing is available in the commons.
+Black & white and color printing is available in the Commons.

 Miller Library, 1st Floor